What is an ACH Payment?

 Can you send ACH transfers internationally?

 It is technically possible to use ACH payments to send money overseas.
 However, not all banks offer this service to their customers.
-Depending on your own bank you may need to use a wire transfer instead when sending a payment internationally.

 Go to WiseGo to OFX

-International ACH Transfers
+International ACH transfers

-If your bank offers international ACH payments as an option, it’s worth weighing up whether this will come with lower fees compared to the alternative payment options available.
 Banks usually prefer to offer customers international wires – we’ll look at how these work shortly – which can be pretty expensive to arrange, and may not have the best exchange rates available.

 ACH transfers aren’t the only option.
 Depending on where you’re sending money to, and what payment features are most important to you, you may find an alternative way to send money online suits you better.
 Let’s look at some popular options – OFX, Wise and WorldRemit – and how the measure up on features:

-International transfer feesNo feeVariable fee based on destination and payment typeVariable fee based on destination and payment type
+International transfer feesNo feeVary by destination – a service fee is added to the transfer amount.Variable fee based on destination and payment typeVariable fee based on destination and payment type

-Exchange ratesExchange rates include a markup on the mid-market exchange rateMid-market exchange rateExchange rates include a markup on the mid-market exchange rate
+Exchange ratesExchange rates include a markup on the mid-market exchange rateExchange rates include a mark-up on the mid-market rate.Mid-market exchange rateExchange rates include a markup on the mid-market exchange rate

-Payment optionsPay by bank transfer
+Payment options Pay by bank transfer

 Have your money deposited into the recipient’s bank account